albin-johansson/abby/README.md

 ## Acknowledgements

-The implementation of an AABB tree was based on two other AABB tree implementations: the [AABBCC](https://github.com/lohedges/aabbcc) library and the AABB tree in the [Simple Voxel Engine](https://github.com/JamesRandall/SimpleVoxelEngine) project.
-This library is an adaptation of those implementations.
-The AABBCC library uses the Zlib license and the Simple Voxel Engine project uses the MIT license.
+This library is an adapted and improved version of the [AABBCC](https://github.com/lohedges/aabbcc) library.
+Furthermore, the AABB tree in the [Simple Voxel Engine](https://github.com/JamesRandall/SimpleVoxelEngine) project also influenced the design of this library.